OrdnanceSurvey/openspace-android-sdk/README.md

 The OSMap fragment cannot be initialised on its own and requries a TileSource in order to access content either online or offline.

-Open the respective Java class accomanying the activity xml and add an `OSTileSource` to the OSMap instance, in this example we create a new WebTileSource that accesses the online OS OpenSpace service with an API key.
+Open the respective Java class accompanying the activity xml and add an `OSTileSource` to the OSMap instance, in this example we create a new WebTileSource that accesses the online OS OpenSpace service with an API key.

 ```java